Plebware/Plebware.github.io/index.md

 The developing **Read Aloud** system for PlebWare.

-PlebVox turns PlebWare articles into spoken content directly in the browser, making the knowledge library more accessible across different devices and platforms.
+PlebVox turns selected sections of PlebWare articles into spoken content directly in the browser, making the knowledge library more accessible across different devices and platforms.

+PlebVox is deliberately **opt-in**.
+Articles without PlebVox markers remain completely unchanged.

 ### 💻 PlebWare Development